ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 ### November 5, 2020
 First em lab session to demonstrate.
 It's been years since the last time I played with circuits.

+### November 6, 2020
+Second em lab session.
+Had a nice conversation with my neighbors this evening.